 Mariami (to many of us just known as Mari) joined our cluster in its first year and worked in the group of David Gross at the Institute of Theoretical Physics in Cologne for 3 years.
 She finished her PhD studies at the Universities of Siegen and Innsbruck following up on her Master’s degree from the University of Oxford and her Bachelor’s degree in Mathematics and Computer Science from the American University in Bulgaria.

 As of February 1, 2022, Mari has been appointed Associate Professor for Quantum Computing at the TU Darmstadt.
 The TU Darmstadt had a short interview with her on the occasion of starting her appointment.
-The interview was published in German on February 1 on the website of the Facultry of Computer Science.
 Here we are presenting an English version of the interview in order to share Mari’s thoughts with many of you as possible.

 What was your previous scientific or professional station?